 Municipal governments are required by the Child Welfare Law to provide day-care centers for children whose parents are not capable of taking care of them for reasons such as work, illness, and care of other members of the family.
-Day-care centers provide 8 hours of care, but demand to extend the hours has been increasing.
+Day-care centers typically provide 8 hours of care, but demand to extend the hours has been increasing.
 The staffing and other quality measures are tightly regulated by the municipality.
-Fee for day-care centers depends on municipality, but usually depends on income and number of children.
+Fee for day-care centers differ from a municipality to another, but is usually set so that it depends on income and number of children of the household.